Pseudomonas aeruginosa: Treatment

 As fluoroquinolones are one of the few antibiotic classes widely effective against P. aeruginosa, in some hospitals, their use is severely restricted to avoid the development of resistant strains.
 On the rare occasions where infection is superficial and limited (for example, ear infections or nail infections), topical gentamicin or colistin may be used.

 For pseudomonal wound infections, acetic acid with concentrations from 0.5% to 5% can be an effective bacteriostatic agent in eliminating the bacteria from the wound.
 Usually a sterile gauze soaked with acetic acid is placed on the wound after irrigation with normal saline.
 Dressing would be done once per day.
 Pseudomonas is usually eliminated in 90% of the cases after 10 to 14 days of treatment.

 Antibiotic resistance

+One of the most worrisome characteristics of P. aeruginosa is its low antibiotic susceptibility, which is attributable to a concerted action of multidrug efflux pumps with chromosomally encoded antibiotic resistance genes, i.e., the genes that encode proteins that serve as enzymes to break down antibiotics.
+Examples of such genes are: